- Buy & Sell

 4) Harvest, condition and store genetic material for tree cloning; produce ideal soil; produce homemade non-toxic rooting hormone

-5) Transfer the skills you learn to school kids during day long eco-camps
+5) Transfer the skills you learn to others

 6) Participate in zero waste living and programming